boltdesignsystem/bolt/docs-site/src/pages/docs/50-guides/50-developer-tools/10-using-xdebug-for-PHP.md

 ![Choose PHP Environment](/images/docs/debugging-xdebug-vscode-environment.png)

-- This adds adds a `launch.json` configuration file to your Workspace with two PHP debug modes:
+- This adds a `launch.json` configuration file to your Workspace with two PHP debug modes:
   - "Listen for XDebug"
   - "Launch currently open script"